kittykatattack/learningPixi/README.md

 (Note: If you ever need to reset the loader to load a new batch of files, call the loader's `reset` method: `PIXI.loader.reset();`)

 Pixi's loader has many more advanced features, including options to let you load and parse binary files of all types.
-[Make sure to check out the loader's Github repository for more information](https://github.com/englercj/resource-loader).
+This is not something you'll need to do on a day-to-day basis, and way outside the scope of this tutorial, so [make sure to check out the loader's GitHub repository for more information](https://github.com/englercj/resource-loader).

 <a id='positioning'></a>